 Reanna Comstock is a recent graduate from Chapman University with a Bachelor of Fine Arts in Dance Performance and a minor in Integrated Educational Studies.
 Reanna started dancing when she was 4 years old and hasn’t stopped since.
 She has been a part of her high school dance team, as well as her alumni’s seven time national champion team.
 She has received a performance award from Chapman University for her soloist performance in Ella (A-Yah) and also a choreography award for her senior thesis piece entitled Stained.
 She has worked with many amazing people over the years such as Dennis & Dee Caspary, Jenny Backhaus, Dale Merrill, Alicia Okouchi-Guy, Liz Maxwell, and many more.
 She has also done Cirque Du Soleil Symposiums that were brought to her university every year.
 She is well versed in many styles such as jazz, lyrical, ballet, contemporary, and acrobatics to just name a few.
 Reanna just moved to New York City only a short time ago to pursue her lifelong dream of being on Broadway.
-Reanna is very excited to be a part of the team and can’t wait to share her knowledge with our students.
+Reanna now in her second year on faulty returns to share her knowledge with our students.

 Sarah Garcea studied dance in Buffalo NY starting at the age of 5.
 She was trained in ballet, jazz, tap, and acrobats at the David DeMarie Dance Studio.
 While there she won numerous regional and national dance awards.
 She also started teaching jazz and tap to children at the Karen Kelly School of Dance.
 While studying ballet, modern, and jazz at the University of Buffalo she was also involved in local theatre groups, choreographing and performing in numerous plays, musicals, and dance recitals.
 When she came to NYC she continued her study of dance at Steps, and Broadway Dance Center.
 Sarah’s love for dance brought her to the Dance Studio of Park Slope in 2000 with an emphasis on having fun while learning to dance.
 Sarah, a beloved faculty member in the Children’s and Adult Programs. .